Tick Data

 What’s Here

-The Tick Submission Form (PDF) asks for the date of collection, county, zip code, and general location where the tick was most likely encountered.
-Additionally, submitters are asked what type of activity the submitter was engaged in at the time of encounter, what type of host the tick was collected from, if the tick was attached or not, age and gender of human hosts, if any out of state travel had occurred during the two weeks prior to finding the tick, and if so, the location of travel.
+The tick submission form asks for the date of collection, county, zip code, and general location where the tick was most likely encountered.
+Additionally, submitters are asked what they were doing at the time, what type of host the tick was collected from, if the tick was attached or not, age and gender of human hosts, and if the submitter had any out of state travel during the two weeks prior to finding the tick, and if so, the location of travel.

 Learn more about ticks in Washington State